patoarvizu/kms-vault-operator/README.md

 The kms-vault-operator controller supports removing secrets from Vault by setting `delete.k8s.patoarvizu.dev` as a [Kubernetes finalizer](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).
 Support for this for K/V V1 is simple since secrets are not versioned, but when the secret is for K/V V2, deleting a `KMSVaultSecret` object will delete **ALL** of its versions and metadata from Vault, so handle it with care.
 If the secret is V2, the path for the `DELETE` operation is the same as the input one, replacing `secret/data/` with `secret/metadata/`.
 There is currently no support for removing a single version of a K/V V2 secret.

-### Decryption or decoding errors are ignored
+### Decryption or decoding errors are ignored (but logged)

-If a secret is incorrectly encoded or encrypted (including if the encryption context doesn't match the secret), the operator will skip those secrets and will continue writing the rest.
+If the [validating webhook](#validating-webhook) mentioned above is deployed, then the controller won't (in theory) need to deal with erroneous secrets since they're never committed to storage.
+However, if the webhook is not in place, and a secret is incorrectly encoded or encrypted (including if the encryption context doesn't match the secret), the operator will log the error, skip those secrets, and continue writing the rest.
 This applies to individual items in the `secrets` list, i.e. the controller will still apply other secrets within the same `KMSVaultSecret` even if one of them fails.
+The controller, however, will trigger an event of type `Warning` for each `encryptedSecret` that it wasn't able to decode or decrypt.

 ### Support for K/V V2 is limited (as of this version)